xaihang/js-code-challenges/README.md

 Some common matcher functions include toBe(), toEqual(), and toMatch(), among others.

 Once you have written your test, you can run it using the npm test command in your terminal.

 ---

+## Why Jest?
+There are several benefits of using Jest for testing:

+1. Easy to Use: Jest provides a simple and easy-to-use API that allows developers to write and run tests with minimal setup.

+1. Fast: Jest is designed to be fast and parallelizes test runs across multiple cores, which can significantly reduce the time it takes to run tests.

+1. Snapshot Testing: Jest has built-in support for snapshot testing, which allows you to capture the output of your component and compare it against a previously saved version.
+This can help catch regressions and ensure that your components are working as expected.

+1. Mocking: Jest provides built-in mocking capabilities that allow you to mock modules, functions, and objects.
+This can be particularly useful when testing complex components that have many dependencies.

+1. Coverage Reports: Jest can generate coverage reports that show how much of your code is covered by your tests.
+This can help you identify areas of your code that need more testing and ensure that your code is well tested.

+Jest is a powerful and easy-to-use testing framework that can help you write better code and catch bugs early in the development process.

+---
 ## Technology